godaddy/eslint-plugin-i18n-json/README.md

   - default severity: error | 2
 - i18n-json/sorted-keys
   - automatic case-sensitive ascending sort of all keys in the translation file.
-  - configurable to sort in descending order
+  - can specifiy a custom sort function
   - Does a level order traversal of keys, and supports sorting nested objects

 Let's say your translations project directory looks like the following, (project name: simple)